Petit Undergraduate Research Scholars Program - In its 16th year!

 Since its inception in 2000, the program has supported hundreds of top undergraduate researchers who have gone on to distinguished careers in research, medicine and industry.
-Originally established as a summer Research Experience for Undergraduates (REU) program from a National Science Foundation (NSF) grant awarded to the Georgia Tech/Emory Center for Tissue Engineering, the program was expanded to a full year research opportunity that has grown from funding 10 scholars per year to 19 scholars in 2012.
-To date, the program has funded scholars from Georgia Tech, Morehouse College, Spelman College, Georgia State University, Emory University, Agnes Scott College and Georgia Gwinnett College.
+Originally established as a summer Research Experience for Undergraduates (REU) program from a National Science Foundation (NSF) grant awarded to the Georgia Tech/Emory Center for Tissue Engineering, the program was expanded to a full year research opportunity that has grown from funding 8-10 scholars per year to 19 scholars in 2014.
+To date, the program has funded over 200 scholars from Georgia Tech, Morehouse College, Spelman College, Georgia State University, Emory University, Agnes Scott College and Georgia Gwinnett College.

 Petit Scholars receive training that provide a solid foundation for them to pursue advanced degrees in science or engineering.
 This graph depicts the career status of Petit Scholars following the completion of their baccalaureate degree.
 As shown, 62% entered a graduate degree program and 15% entered medical school indicating that close to 80% of Petit Scholars go on to obtain advanced degrees.

 For more information about applicant criteria, selection timeline and to submit an online application for the next scholar class, please click here.